ashvinganesan/ashvinganesan.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Local Development

+See `LOCAL_DEV.md` for instructions on running the site locally with rbenv or Docker.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for